amshancodes/scoring-cvs/README.md

 3. **Placeholder Errors**: Custom prompts must include the `{resume_text}` placeholder
 4. **Browser Compatibility**: For best results, use Chrome or Firefox

-If you encounter persistent issues, please check the logs or contact support.
+If you encounter persistent issues, please report them to amshan@tryhire.co.